 Drawn from the world of urban development, brownfield land is “any previously developed land that is not currently in use.”

-A brownfield transformation is any project that increases connectivity in facilities built prior to the digital era.
+A brownfield transformation is any project that increases connectivity in existing machines (even those built in 2019), or projects that bring online facilities built prior to the digital era.

 Why is it Important to Bring Legacy Factories Online?